remiberthoz/anki-periodic-table-memory-pegs/CONTRIBUTING.md

 [this guide](https://opensource.guide/how-to-contribute/).
 - If you want to edit or add data concerning an element, you can jump to the **Data contributions** section below.
-- If you want to redesign the deck (nightmode, text position on cards, etc.) you can jump to the **Other contributions** section below.
+- If you want to redesign the deck (night mode, text position on cards, etc.), you can jump to the **Other contributions** section below.

 ### Data contributions

 Data concerning the elements are stored in two files:

-- Textual data is stored in `src/data.json` this includes atomic number, name, memory sentence, and symbol.
+- Textual data is stored in `src/data.json`—this includes atomic number, name, memory sentence, and symbol.

     If you want to modify textual data about one of the elements (or add some),